Majorfi/ySkeletonLanding/readme.md

 - `APP`: URL to your actual app, used to redirect when the user clicks on the button.
 - `REPOSITORY`: Link to the github repository.
 - `CONTRACT`: Link to the contract (on etherscan).
 - `CREDITS`: Hey, the authors deserve some credits !
+Note: this could be some Markdown !

 Here is an example :
 ```